RenderKit/ospray/doc/api.md

                                              weights, specifying the height of the
                                              kernel.

-  float    radiusSupportFactor          3.0  The multipler of the particle radius
+  float    radiusSupportFactor          3.0  The multiplier of the particle radius
                                              required for support.
 Larger radii
                                              ensure smooth results at the cost of performance.
-In the Gaussian kernel, the
+In the Gaussian kernel,
                                              the radius is one standard deviation
                                              ($\sigma$), so a value of 3 corresponds to $3 \sigma$.